Nonlinear2/Bread-Engine/readme.md

 # Acknowledgements

 - [stockfish](https://stockfishchess.org/) for their amazing community.

+- In no particular order, special thanks to:
-    - Special thanks to [SweedishChef](https://github.com/JonathanHallstrom) for his help and hardware support.
+    - [SweedishChef](https://github.com/JonathanHallstrom) for his help and hardware support.
+    - Micpilar for his hardware contributions.

 - [bullet](https://github.com/jw1912/bullet)